102 Steps | How to Be a Successful Real Estate Agent [Comprehensive Guide]

 50. Avoid Negative People

-One of my friends, Ben Kinney, calls these type of people “Time Sucks”.
-The ones that will rope you into their conversations of needs, wants and complaints.
+One of my friends, Ben Kinney, calls these types of people “Time Sucks”.
+The ones that will rope you into their conversations of needs, wants, and complaints.
 You don’t need that kind of energy in your life and in your business.
 Walk away.